haozeli-ling/Semantics001/README.md

 ## Acknowlegement

-The introductory course is designed based on my teaching in various institutions across Asia and North America.
-Besides me, my teaching assistants from these intitutions have also made a significant contributions to the course design.
-I'd like to thank them for their help.
+The introductory course is developed based on my teaching experience across various institutions in Asia and North America.
+In addition to my own efforts, my teaching assistants from these institutions have made significant contributions to the course design.
+I’d like to thank them for their invaluable support.